mas-bandwidth/gafferongames/content/post/fixing_the_internet_for_games.md

 categories = ["Game Networking"] tags = ["networking"] date = "2019-03-24"
-title = "Fixing the Internet for Games" description = "The internet is broken for games.
+title = "Fixing the Internet for Games (GDC 2019)" description = "The internet is broken for games.
 Let's fix it!"
 +++